-8 Ways Prince Harry & Meghan Markle Broke Tradition At Their Wedding
+8 Ways Prince Harry And Meghan Markle Broke Tradition At Their Wedding

 4. The Cake Flavor No One Expected

-Even something so mundane as the flavor of the wedding cake has a royal precedent – traditionally a “rich fruitcake” covered in marzipan and icing.
+Even something so mundane as the flavor of the wedding cake has a royal precedent; traditionally a “rich fruitcake” covered in marzipan and icing.
 Harry & Meghan went instead for a cake flavored with lemon and elderflower, covered with buttercream and fresh flowers, in order to evoke spring.

 5. They Spent The Night Before The Wedding In Separate Hotels

-No, no one expected them to spend the night before the wedding together – the pearl-clutching across the Realm would have created a rift in the space-time continuum if that had happened.
+No one expected them to spend the night before the wedding together — the pearl-clutching across the realm would have created a rift in the space-time continuum if that had happened.
 But no, they merely bucked the tradition of spending the night in separate royal residences.

 6. Meghan Wasn’t Given Away By Her Father

-Mr. Markle would have had that honor, had he not fallen ill before the big day.
+Thomas Markle would have had that honor, had he not fallen ill before the big day.
 So instead, Meghan outsourced the job to her father-in-law, Prince Charles.

 7. Meghan Put A Ring On It

-The exchange of rings is typical and expected – but Harry continuing to wear a ring since the wedding is not.
-Neither Harry’s grandfather (Prince Philip) nor his brother (Prince William) wear their wedding rings, and his father (Prince Charles) wears a royal signet.
+The exchange of rings is typical and expected, but Harry continuing to wear a ring since the wedding is not.
+Neither Harry’s grandfather, Prince Philip, nor his brother, Prince William, wear their wedding rings, and his father, Prince Charles, wears a royal signet.
 Harry, however, continues to wear his ring in public.

 8. And Let’s Not Forget Bishop Michael Curry

 Having an American cleric present at the wedding was shocking beyond anyone’s expectations.
-His impassioned and lengthy homily, during which he raised his voice, gesticulated with his hands, and even cracked wise, was simultaneously delightful and shocking (depending on your point of view).
+His impassioned and lengthy homily, during which he raised his voice, gesticulated with his hands, and even cracked wise, was simultaneously delightful and shocking — depending on your point of view.